MrJadaml/AWS-EC2-setup-test/README.md

 Expose you to everything that happens "under the hood" when you deploy a rails app.

-Non-goals: memorization
+**Expectations**

-Expectations: it's an entire field of the industry.
-You are not expected to be able to crank through this on your own.
+This is an entire field of the industry.
+You are not expected to be able to reproduce these steps from memory, or be able to deeply understand all the concepts by the end of this lesson.

+**Disclaimer**

+This is _not_ an exhaustive demo.
+This doesn't cover a number of crucial topics such as log rotation, scaling, security etc...

 ## Setup